IQSS/datafest/02_Github_Desktop.md

 >
 > When creating a plain text document, you will want to use a text editor like TextWrangler (Mac) or NotePad++ (Windows) instead of Microscoft Word or the default text editors.
 You will also want to make sure that you save it as plain text.
 There are a [large number of free and paid text editors available](https://en.wikipedia.org/wiki/List_of_text_editors) to choose from.

-In the context of Github Desktop the **add** command to place changes in the *staging area* is transparent to us.
+In the context of GitKraken the **add** command to place changes in the *staging area* is transparent to us.
 You can "place/add" several changes in the staging area, and only **commit** when you are ready.

 As we did with our previous initial commit, include a change message, and click on the Commit button: